About This Blog

 - Personally attack, abuse, or bait others

 - Make the same point repeatedly

-- Self-identify as a patient of mine or one of my colleagues (this is a no-no in the post-HIPAA world)
+- Self-identify as a patient of our bloggers or one of their colleagues (this is a no-no in the post-HIPAA world)

 - Quote more material than is necessary to capture the point being made, or fail to attribute quoted material — please provide the link